 - Performance – the public performance of a piece.

 - Streaming – a blend of a mechanical license and a performance license.
 The 1976 Religious Worship Service Exemption does not apply to livestreaming.

 - Master License – held by licensing providers such as OneLicense, CCLI, CCS, etc. They hold these master licenses in order to offer services to churches and other organizations.

-There are three main licensing administrators that provide licenses for church music.
+There are three main licensing administrators/providers that provide licenses for church music.